cpitzi/ice_cream_book/Ice_Cream_to_Fight_Over_COMPLETE.md

 **Expect to fuck up at least once.** Caramel will seize.
 Custard will scramble.
 The first batch of brittle will burn.
 Yeast won't bloom because your milk was too hot.
 This is part of the process.
 These recipes are challenging because they're *supposed* to be challenging.
 Learn from it, try again, and know that everyone--including me--has made these mistakes.

 **Make it your own.** Once you understand the technique, adjust the flavors.
 Try different honeys, experiment with spice levels, swap in seasonal fruits.
 The structures are sound, but the flavors can evolve based on what you like and what you can find.

 ---

-## The Philosophy (Or: Why Make Things Harder Than They Need To Be)

-Ice cream can be both comforting and challenging.
-It can taste like home and also like somewhere you've never been.
-These recipes ask you to expand your palate while respecting the traditions they're pulling from.

-Some of these flavors are going to seem weird at first.
-Miso in ice cream?
-Olive oil in custard?
-Gochugaru's fruity heat in something sweet?
-But that initial weirdness is often where the best flavors live.
-Your brain just hasn't made the connection yet between "dessert" and "umami" or "savory herbs" or "chile heat."
-Give it time.
-Taste it more than once.
-Let yourself get used to it.

-Every component in these recipes serves a purpose.
-The toasted rice crispies in miso matcha echo genmaicha tea.
-The masa crumble in atole reinforces the corn base while adding texture.
-The semolina in sfogliatelle recreates the gritty crunch of the pastry shell.
-Nothing's here just to be fancy--it's all in service of flavor.

-And yeah, some of this is difficult for difficulty's sake.
-Pawpaws that you can only source for two weeks per year?
-Yeasted beignet dough that takes three hours?
-Candied orange peel that requires three rounds of blanching?
-That's the point.
-You're making something almost nobody else makes.
-You're putting in effort that most people won't.
-And when it works--when you taste that pawpaw's tropical-custard weirdness or bite into a beignet chunk that's still tender after freezing or get that perfect balance of chocolate and chile--you've made something genuinely special.

----